 The exact causes of schizophrenia remain unknown, although research has made a great deal of progress in teasing the puzzle of schizophrenia apart.
-It’s believed that schizophrenia is in large part due to a combination of genetic factors and stresses a person may experience during their early years.
+It’s believed that schizophrenia is largely due to a combination of genetic factors and stresses a person may experience during their early years.

 Early warning signs of schizophrenia

-Most people develop the early warning signs and symptoms of schizophrenia between their mid-to-late teens and their 30s.
-For many people with schizophrenia, the onset of puberty heralds the onset of schizophrenia.
+Most people develop the early warning signs and symptoms of schizophrenia between mid-to-late teens and their 30s.
+For many people with schizophrenia, the puberty onset heralds the onset of schizophrenia.